azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab6-objectsAndArrays.md

 "deployPip": "[if(greater(length(parameters('dnsLabelPrefix')), 0), bool('true'), bool('false')]"
 ```

 Look again at the parameters section and the JSON objects for both "hub" and "spoke".
 You can see the nesting of strings, objects and arrays.
-And much as resourceGroup().location pulls out a single value within the object returned by resourceGroup(), you can see the same happening with the second line in that example condition statement section:
+And just as resourceGroup().location pulls out a single value within the object returned by resourceGroup(), you can see the same happening with the second line in that example condition statement section:

 ```json
    {